conduktor/conduktor-docs/docs/platform/index.md

 # Overview

 :::info
-If anything in the docs is not clear or you need further help, please [contact us](https://www.conduktor.io/contact).
+If anything in the documentation is not clear or you need further help, please [contact us](https://www.conduktor.io/contact).
 :::

 ## What is Conduktor Platform?